 We provide computing resources to our members.
 These include website hosting, gigabit Internet connection, high powered servers, IRC and Discord servers, and other miscellaneous utilities.
-Members are granted access to a virtual machine our server
+Members are granted access to our server

-We also host several events throughout the year, including MinneHack (the largest Hackathon in Minnesota), the UMN Software Design Competition, Capture-the-Flag cybersecurity events, and the semesterly Keller LAN Party.
+We also host several events throughout the year, including MinneHack (the largest Hackathon in the Twin Cities), the UMN Software Design Competition, Capture-the-Flag cybersecurity events, and the semesterly Keller LAN Party.